helmutkemper/iotmaker.docker.builder/doc.md

 #### ImageBuildFromServer

-English: Build a docker image from a project contained in a git repository.
+English: Build a docker image from a project contained in a git repository\.

 ```
 Note: The repository can be defined by the methods SetGitCloneToBuild(), SetGitCloneToBuildWithPrivateSshKey(),